pimbrouwers/Danom/README.md

 ## Option

-Options have an underlying type and can "optionallu" hold a value of that type.
+Options have an underlying type and can "optionally" hold a value of that type.
 Options are a much safer way to handle nullable values, they virtually eliminate null reference exceptions, and a fantastic means of reducing primitive congestion in your code.

 ### Creating Options